John-Witter/React---The-Complete-Guide-incl-Hooks-React-Router-Redux-/section-9-styling-react-components/Section 9 Notes.md

 * GOTCHA: "key" is needed for each element in the array
     * Wrapping in a div is more convenient

+3. **Create a "Wrapper" element that returns props.children (see Wrapper.js)**
+* The children prop contains all the content passed between the opening and closing tag of a component (built-in or custom)
+* This eliminates a div from the DOM and cleans up the Elements tab in dev tools
+4.

+## React Fragments

 ```javascript